 When the girls hadn’t had my attention in a long time, they tended to fight with each other more.
-When I spent time reading to them, or going for walks with them, then when they were playing without me, they tended to get along much better.
+However, when I spent time reading to them or going for walks with them, when they were playing without me, they tended to get along much better.
 When they have Mommy time and Mommy input, there’s a greater level of peace between them.

 If you are frantic all day, trying to get all the kids to school and lessons at the right time, then they won’t feel peace.
 They’ll feel hurried and hectic and they’ll become frustrated, too.
 And often this is the primary way we moms operate: we’re constantly barking orders and playing defense to our schedule.

 But if you have time to sit still with them and laugh, then you create goodwill in the family.
 You lower the stress.
 And you make those times when you do have to hurry much more of an exception.

 2. Schedule Regular Clean Up Times Throughout the Day.

 One of the biggest things I yelled at the kids for was their mess.
 They’d play with Legos and leave them everywhere, and then they’d get out the dress-up clothes.
 And I would step on those Legos.